32 Things Your Salesclerk Won’t Tell You

 Consider taking our advice

 When you ask me if something looks good on you and I suggest a different style, take the hint.
-These are the biggest fitting room mistakes you need to stop making.

 “Greeters” serve another purpose